Free Webinar – Awaab’s Law, and Five Years of ‘Fitness’

 2025 also marks five years since the ‘fitness for human habitation’ covenant was implied into existing tenancies.

-This webinar will explore the changing landscape of housing conditions law, with these two developments particularly in mind.
-There will be guidance on practitioners on how to litigate and enforce Awaab’s Law, as well as reflections on the implementation of the ‘fitness’ provisions.
-The panel will consider the ongoing use of ‘lifestyle’ defences in damp and mould dispute, damages in ‘fitness’ cases, and tips and strategies for disrepair disputes.
+This webinar explored the changing landscape of housing conditions law, with these two developments particularly in mind.
+Guidance was provided to practitioners on how to litigate and enforce Awaab’s Law, as well as reflections on the implementation of the ‘fitness’ provisions.
+The panel considered the ongoing use of ‘lifestyle’ defences in damp and mould dispute, damages in ‘fitness’ cases, and tips and strategies for disrepair disputes.

 Speakers